 This is the last in my bias tape series.
-By now you have learned how to make bias tape and how to sew bias tape.
+By now, you have learned how to make bias tape and how to sew bias tape.
 But what about how to sew bias tape corners (also called mitered corners)?
-Here are 2 easy methods to sew bias tape around the corners of your quilt, napkins or sewing project
+Here are 2 easy methods you can use to sew bias tape around the corners of your quilt, napkins or sewing project.

 PRO TIP: Plan ahead by running your bias tape around your fabric roughly to ensure none of the joins will fall in the corners.
 It is generally best to start your bias tape in the middle of the longest edge.

 Stitch along the bias edge , stopping when you get to the corner.
 You need to stop exactly in line with the edge of the corner.
 It is fine to back stitch as long as you don't go past the edge.

 Now open up the tape and fold it down along the raw edge.
 See how it forms a 45-degree angle at the corner.